piranna/xbmc-strm-collection/trunk/MC360 v1.x Video Marketplace Mod/README.txt

 - Make custom square image icon thing for marketplace.
 I have almost no experience with Illustrator.
 If someone wants to whip up a custom icon for the Video Marketplace and it looks good, I'd be happy to include it in place of the eX button, since that's somewhat redundant, already found in the XBMC Live Place.

-- Evolve into more of a "Media Marketplace" and add options for music or picture bookmarks

 - Add names of current script in catalog config dialog